UAE says British-Sudanese man charged in Qatar jersey claim

-DUBAI, United Arab Emirates (AP) — Emirati officials say a British-Sudanese man has been charged with “wasting police time and making false statements” after activists say he was detained for wearing a Qatari soccer jersey during the recent Asian Cup tournament.
+DUBAI, United Arab Emirates (AP) — A British-Sudanese man who activists say was detained for wearing a Qatari soccer jersey in the United Arab Emirates during the recent Asian Cup tournament has been charged with “wasting police time and making false statements,” Emirati officials say.

-Activists allege police arrested and beat Ali Essa Ahmed over the jersey.
+The allegations and counter-allegations in the case involving Ali Essa Ahmed mirror the wider dispute still roiling Gulf Arab countries as the UAE and others continue to boycott Doha.
+Qatar ended up winning the tournament in a match that saw Emiratis throw shoes at players on the pitch, something deeply offensive in Arab culture.

-A statement from the United Arab Emirates’ Embassy in London said Ahmed walked into a Sharjah police station to complain about being harassed and beaten, but a doctor described his injuries as self-inflicted.
+Activists, including the for-hire advocacy group Detained in Dubai, allege Emirati police arrested and beat Ahmed for wearing the jersey.
+Since the diplomatic dispute began in June 2017, the UAE has made showing sympathy to Qatar a criminal offense punishable by up to 15 years in prison and a $136,000 fine.
+Qatari citizens were barred from attending the Asian Cup amid the dispute.

 Most Read Nation & World Stories